Seif-Mohamed1/Ecommerce-Customers/README.md

 The company is trying to decide whether to focus their efforts on their mobile app experience or their website.
 They've hired you on contract to help them figure it out!
 Let's get started!

-Just follow the steps below to analyze the customer data (it's fake, don't worry I didn't give you real credit card numbers or emails).

 <h1>Table of contents</h1>